-A key goal of the Chamber is to create and maintain an ecosystem that fosters economic growth and opportunity.
-The Chamber does this by creating initiatives and forging partnerships focused on advocacy for a stronger business climate.
-The Chamber represents the interests of the business community on city, county, regional and state levels.
+A key goal of the Greater Gainesville Chamber is to create and maintain an ecosystem that fosters economic growth and opportunity.
+The Chamber’s Public Policy team creates initiatives and forges partnerships at the local, state and national level that support economic opportunity, business success and community advancement.

 Public Policy Initiatives

 The Chamber’s Public Policy Committee, appointed by the Chamber Board of Directors, is comprised of a diverse group of community leaders, and is charged with researching issues, collecting input from membership and advising the Chamber Board on specific action items.
 The PPC also educates elected officials and the community and develops legislative agendas at the local, state and national levels.

 2018-2019: State Legislative Agenda / 2018-2019 State Legislative Outcomes

 Supporting our community’s ability to engage in the civic process is important to us.
 The Chamber hosts voter registration events at our member businesses and helps our Supervisor of Elections keep our community informed on important election dates and deadlines.
 We also host forums for candidates seeking local office and post questionnaires to help our community get to know our candidates better.

 The Chamber’s advocacy efforts reflect the priorities of our community, including poverty, racial equity, zero waste, affordable housing, infrastructure, energy, transportation and small business growth.